Warzone2100/warzone2100/doc/js-functions.md

 ## fireWeaponAtObj(weapon, gameObject[, player])

 Fires a weapon at a game object (3.3+ only).
 The player is who owns the projectile.

+## transformPlayerToSpectator(player)

+Transform a player to a spectator.
+(4.2+ only)
+This is a one-time transformation, destroys the player's HQ and all of their remaining units, and must occur deterministically on all clients.